MeridianResearch/externalization/tests/early_exit_teacher/README.md

 # Early Exit Teacher Module

-This module implements an early exit mechanism for transformer models, allowing the model to dynamically decide when to stop processing at intermediate layers rather than always going through all layers.
+This module implements an early exit mechanism allowing the model to dynamically decide when to stop processing at intermediate layers rather than always going through all layers

-## Overview

-The early exit mechanism enables efficient inference by allowing models to exit at earlier layers when confident about predictions.
-This reduces computational costs while maintaining accuracy.
+`early_exit_predictions.py` contain the classes to generate the predictions and `run_early_predictions.py` does the prediction, saves them to a json file and renders the visualization

 ## Execution Modes